 All our student homes are double glazed and thoroughly insulated for superb energy efficiency; with all-inclusive rent so your bills are included in one easy monthly payment!

-So if you’re looking for the perfect house for next year, give us a call to view one of our cosy student homes now: 01509 552814!
+So if you’re looking for the perfect, cosy house for next year, give us a call to view one of our 5-star rated student homes now: 01509 552814!